 - Use an arch support in your shoes.
 When you finish with the ankle brace and/or boot, this arch support will act to transfer force off of the outside of your foot where the peroneus brevis muscle attaches to your foot.
 OTC arch supports will not work as well as a quality custom orthotic, but will help.
-The best that we have found is the P3 Full Length Orthotic as it offers excellent support and comes with pads that can be used to easily adjust the arch height for best support and comfort.
+The best that we have found is the FootChair Full Length Orthotic as it offers excellent support and comes with pads that can be used to easily adjust the arch height for best support and comfort.

-- For Women’s dress shoes and boot, use Orthaheel slimfit orthotic.
+- For Women’s dress shoes and boot, use PowerStep SlenderFit orthotic.
 These are the best OTC orthotics for high heels, dress boots and other women’s dress shoes.
 Great for women who wear dress shoes.

 - Use shoes with excellent support features.You can find a list of Seattle area shoe stores on our Shoe List.
 If you don’t have a good shoe store nearby, these Orthofeet Shoes for Women and Orthofeet Shoes for Men provide great support.

 - Strengthen the Peroneal Muscles: After the pain has decreased (usually about 2 weeks) start a program to strengthen the peroneal muscles.
 The most effective exercises for the peroneals are to do one-leg balance exercises.
 Start on the floor.
 When you can stand on one foot on the floor for 30 seconds, start doing it on a Wobble Board.